Blackbandit1804/GameLauncher/README.md

 * Windows 7 or above.

 This application requires you install the following NuGet Packages in vb.net:
-* MaterialDesignColors by James Willock
+* MaterialDesignColors
-* MaterialDesignThemes by James Willock
+* MaterialDesignThemes
-* MaterialSkin.Updated by Ignace Maes
+* MaterialSkin.Updated
-* Microsoft.Toolkit.Uwp.Notifications by Microsoft
+* Microsoft.Toolkit.Uwp.Notifications
+* ZipForge.NET
+* MySql Connector

+(Note: Some dependencies may not be listed here.
+If you find an unlisted dependency, please create an Issue so I can add it.)

 To set up the application for editing, clone the repository via Git GUI or Command Line.
 Open the .sln file in Visual Studio.